OrdinaryMagician/kirin_m/README.md

 Apart from these abilities, he's also somewhat skilled at hand to hand combat, as a requirement for self-defense against assassins.
 He also knows full well how to employ various firearms.
 Nevertheless, magic is where he shines, so these are mostly complementary.

 Although **Kirin** has no access to **Hammerspace**, he nevertheless is capable of *"carrying"* a lot of equipment in the *"void"* that he has access to through the unique powers of his **Yanikov** blood.
-Most items will be put away and brought back from there as needed, although for very quick access, he'd rather have some of them on his body.
-Therefore, he's got two holsters, for a pistol and a submachine gun, along with slings for carrying two other weapons on his back, all four of these having been personally chosen by him for this journey.
-In regards to ammunition, he's got some side pouches for quick access to carefully managed magazines and spare rounds. **Saya** is very impressed by his tactical approach, she really couldn't stop fawning over how he looks all suited up for combat.
-It should also be mentioned that his emperor suit was constructed with armored lining, although it's not enough protection to survive in a serious combat situation.
+Most items will be put away and brought back from there as needed.
+He's quite skilled as this, so he doesn't even really need to carry anything on him to the field, he can just warp things in and out as needed. **Saya** was honestly impressed by his technique, and also kind of jealous, but still, he couldn't stop fawning over how awesome he looks practically *"invoking"* weapons out of thin air just like that.
+Oh, and it should also be mentioned that his emperor suit was constructed with armored lining, although it's not enough protection to survive in a serious combat situation.

 Should he fall in battle, his body shall scatter in the wind and be reformed in a safer place, together with all his belongings.
 Such is the blessing of the **Father of Eternity**.